stalyatech/upython-docs/library/sty.ADC.rst

 The temperature sensor on the chip is factory calibrated and allows to read the die temperature to +/- 1 degree centigrade.
 Although this sounds pretty accurate, don't forget that the MCU's internal temperature is measured.
 Depending on processing loads and I/O subsystems active the die temperature may easily be tens of degrees above ambient temperature.
-On the other hand a pyboard woken up after a long standby period will show correct ambient temperature within limits mentioned above.
+On the other hand a simpleRTK woken up after a long standby period will show correct ambient temperature within limits mentioned above.

 The ``ADCAll`` ``read_core_vbat()``, ``read_vref()`` and ``read_core_vref()`` methods read